trinodb/trino/docs/src/main/sphinx/udf/introduction.md

 terms of memory and processing.
 Take the following considerations into account when writing and running UDFs:

-* Some checks for the runtime behavior of UDF are in place.
-For example, UDFs that take longer to process than a hardcoded threshold are automatically terminated.
+* Some checks for the runtime behavior of queries, and therefore UDF processing, are in place.
+For example, if a query takes longer to process than a hardcoded threshold, processing is automatically terminated.
 * Avoid creation of arrays in a looping construct.
 Each iteration creates a separate new array with all items and copies the data for each modification, leaving the prior array in memory for automated clean up later.
 Use a [lambda